inpsyde/modularity/docs/Package.md

 );
 ```

-By providing the `Acme\plugin()`-function, you’ll enable externals to hook into your Application:
+By providing the `Acme\plugin()` function, you’ll enable externa code to hook into your application:

 ```php
 <?php